Sai Jinhua: Early life

 Sai Jinhua was allegedly born with the name Zhao Lingfei (趙靈飛 (赵灵飞, Zhào Língfēi, Chao Ling-fei)) on October 9, 1872.
 Sai Jinhua was from Yixian, Huizhou, Anhui, she and her father moved to Suzhou as a child.
 Her ancestral home was Xiuning, Anhui.
 At age 13 she became a prostitute after her father died and financial difficulties for her family occurred.
 She first became a prostitute while on a flower boat.
 At that time she used the professional name "Fu Caiyun".
-In 1887 Hong Jun, a major Chinese official, met Sai Jinhua while he visited Suzhou.
+In 1887, Hong Jun, a major Chinese official, met Sai Jinhua while he visited Suzhou.
 At the time Hong Jun was in mourning due to his mother's death.
 Hong Jun made Sai Jinhua his concubine one year after meeting her.
-When she became his concubine she began using the name Hong Mengluan (洪夢鸞 (洪梦鸾, Hóng Mèngluán, Hung Meng-luan)).
-In April of that year, Sai Jinhua went to Beijing with Hong Jun.
+After becoming a concubine, Sai Jinhua began using the name Hong Mengluan (洪夢鸞 (洪梦鸾, Hóng Mèngluán, Hung Meng-luan)).
+In April 1887, Sai Jinhua went to Beijing with Hong Jun.

 Empress Dowager Cixi appointed Hong Jun as the Chinese envoy to Europe, and so Hong Jun traveled to Russia, Austria, the Netherlands, and Germany as part of his diplomatic duties.
 Sai Jinhua accompanied him for the five year term because Hong Jun's wife was unwilling to travel with him.
 Sai Jinhua lived in Europe for three years.